Anthony J. Pennings, PhD

 Stock market since 2020

 It was a pretty impressive response in that spring in 2020.
 The Fed hit hard with the reserve ratio, fed funds rate, and QE.
-GOP Senate Leader Mitch McConnell pulled in some impressive legislation with the CARES Act.
 Having done about all that it could to jack up the money supply in 2020, the Fed begged for fiscal support.
 The Senate and House of Representatives delivered.
+GOP Senate Leader Mitch McConnell had pulled in some impressive legislation with the CARES Act but the COVID-19 pandemic was still raging around the world and not affecting everyone the same.

 Compare 2020 with the pandemic spending in 2021.
 Biden’s proposed Build Back Better plan was conceived to address COVID-19’s K-shaped recovery, specifically to strengthen the middle class, provide care for the elderly, increase affordable housing, and reduce child poverty.
 First on the agenda was the American Rescue Plan, passed and signed in March 2021 for about $1.9 trillion.[4]